Your Charging Questions Answered

 What grant funding is available for getting a chargepoint installed at my home?

-View our OLEV grant fundable smart electric vehicle charger for your home, WallPod:EV HomeSmart
+View our OZEV grant fundable smart electric vehicle chargers for the home

 I own a business, is there grant funding available for workplace chargepoints?

 Yes.
-The OLEV Workplace Charging Scheme (WCS) provides generous cost savings for businesses/organisations across the UK for the purchase and installation of electric vehicle chargers at their workplace premises.
-Workplaces are eligible for up to £14,000 grant funding (£350 per socket, a total of up to 40 chargepoint sockets permitted at your premises under OLEV WCS) towards their chosen chargepoints, so long as their chargepoints are ‘smart.’
+The OZEV Workplace Charging Scheme (WCS) provides generous cost savings for businesses/organisations across the UK for the purchase and installation of electric vehicle chargers at their workplace premises.
+Workplaces are eligible for up to £14,000 grant funding (£350 per socket, a total of up to 40 chargepoint sockets permitted at your premises under OZEV WCS) towards their chosen chargepoints.

 View our workplace EV charging solutions